Salamanca This north-western gem is one of Spain's best cities to visit.

 Mérida is the capital of Extremadura, one of Spain’s least known and least visited regions, though it’s not for a lack of things to do.

-Ancient Roman monuments, from aqueducts and the chariot-racing track to the graceful Temple of Diana, are found in surprising abundance here.
+Ancient Roman monuments, from aqueducts and the chariot-racing track to the graceful Temple of Diana, are found in abundance here.
 And with such strong acknowledgement of its Roman roots (there’s the National Museum of Roman Art and a still-used ancient theatre), you’d be forgiven for thinking you’re in Italy.

 In actual fact, Mérida sits far to the west, closer to Portugal than Madrid and is surrounded by majestic mountains, dense forests and cooling lakes.
 Despite its beauty and bounty of historical sites, Merida is yet to make it onto travellers’ wish lists.
 Go now for a cheap city break in Spain.